Product User Segmentation: What Is It and How To Implement Segmentation in Your SaaS Product?

 8 key product user segments to focus on

-Now that we have gone through the general types of user segmentation let’s narrow down our focus on specific product user segments.
+Now that we have gone through the general types of user segmentation, let’s narrow down our focus on specific product user segments.
+We will define what product user behaviors to track and act on in the first place.

 1. New users vs. existing users are entirely different user segments to analyze.
 New users may be misguided by poor onboarding or lack of it.
 In contrast, paid users may encounter product friction points with particular features.

-2. Free trial vs. lifetime free vs. paying users: When the former group may need additional support to get them to the product activation faster, resulting in their first purchase, the latter wants you to deliver the additional value and first-class customer care, which result in upgrades or upsells.
+2. Free trial vs. lifetime free vs. paying users: When the former group may need additional support to get them to the product activation faster, resulting in their first purchase, the latter wants you to deliver the additional value and first-class customer care, which results in upgrades or upsells.

 3. Users that haven’t engaged with a core feature: Spot and fix the issues on why some customer segments avoid interactions with a core product feature.